The Big Question: Why does my cat keep throwing up?

 ▪ Kidney Diseases

-Usually, they have to go through urine tests, ultrasounds, and x-rays to get a proper diagnosis.
+Usually, they must go through urine tests, ultrasounds, and x-rays to get a proper diagnosis.
 Medication, diet control, and regular clinic visits may go a long way in treating the disease.
 If kidney blockage is the cause, surgery may be the best option to save your cat’s life.

 As cat parents, make it a decision to prioritize quality living for your cats.
 It comes with paying attention to every little detail about your kitty.
 Watch out for signs and purrs, which are not just normal.
 Create a friendly environment for your cat.
 We know how challenging it might be, especially if you keep a multi-cat home.
 While there are perks of excitement, the not-so-good times also come when your feline pets become ill.
 So, when should you be worried?

-- When your cat is pale or has colored gums
+- When your cat is pale or has colored gums.
+Also, an indication of cancer.

 - When your cat vomits, it might be because of underlying medical conditions or diseases.